User Interface Overview

 Adjusting the camera view

 The 3D viewport in AGAVE supports direct manipulation by zoom, pan, and rotate.
+It also provides a toolbar with some convenient buttons for common view settings.

 Rotate